GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-97/index.md

 ## [Experimental] Syncing DevTools settings across devices {: #sync }

 Your DevTools settings are now synced across devices by default when you turn on Chrome profile sync.
 You can change the DevTools sync settings via **Settings** > **Sync** > **Enable settings sync**.

-{% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/yhIipqtEvDuy6ygB677t.png", alt="Chrome profile sync", width="300", height="434" %}

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/LUwFNTDyP22L1euSGg73.png", alt="DevTools sync settings", width="800", height="654" %}

 This new setting makes it easier for you to work across devices.
 For example, the following appearance settings are synced so you have a consistent experience across devices and don’t need to re-define the same settings again.
+Learn more about the sync feature in [DevTools customization](/docs/devtools/customize/).

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/t8SQuZ4mE2xiLVxaZz11.png", alt="appearance settings", width="800", height="584" %}

-However, not all the settings are sync.
-For example, the dock settings isn’t synced because developers have different dock preferences when debugging on different devices.

-{% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/jWv8rwkF4q6SwTQbSNpp.png", alt="dock", width="426", height="134" %}

 This feature is experimental at the moment, the team is still actively working on it.
-If you have any feedback, please share with us [here](https://crbug.com/1245541)
+If you have any feedback, please share with us [here](https://crbug.com/1245541).

 Chromium issue: [1245541](https://crbug.com/1245541)